goldhand/sw-precache-webpack-plugin/README.md

       // import(/* webpackChunkName: "my-named-chunk" */ './my-async-script.js');
       { chunkName: 'my-named-chunk' },

-      // All importSripts entries resolve to a string, therefore
+      // All importScripts entries resolve to a string, therefore
       // the final output of the above input is:
       // [
       //   '/my/public/path/some-known-script-path.js',